Missouri First Informer Broadcasters Act

 To ensure broadcast personnel understand the recognized fundamental principles and organization of emergency and disaster response efforts, the Department of Public Safety and the Missouri Broadcasters Association have established the following training criteria in order for broadcast engineers and technicians employed by a Missouri broadcast outlet to receive first informer broadcaster certification:

-- Completion of Federal Emergency Management Agency (FEMA) training course IS-100.B: Introduction to Incident Command System, ICS-100
+- Completion of Federal Emergency Management Agency (FEMA) training course IS-100.C: Introduction to Incident Command System, ICS-100

-- Completion of FEMA training course IS-700.A: National Incident Management System (NIMS) An Introduction
+- Completion of FEMA training course IS-700.B: National Incident Management System (NIMS) An Introduction

 To become a certified first informer broadcaster a broadcast engineer or technician must be employed by a Missouri broadcast outlet and pass an online criminal record background check conducted by the Missouri State Highway Patrol.

 Applications to become a Missouri first informer broadcaster are made to the Missouri Broadcasters Association.
-Instructions and details are available from MBA on the association’s First Informer Broadcaster webpage.
+Instructions and details are available from MBA on the association’s First Informer Broadcasters webpage.

 First informer certification does not eliminate the legal responsibility or authority of public officials, including law enforcement officers, firefighters, emergency managers, members of the Missouri National Guard or other authorized personnel to safeguard lives and property.
 In the event of an emergency and the need to access broadcast facilities, first informer broadcasters shall make reasonable efforts to contact the relevant local authority before entering an affected area.